 Effects of Drinking Alcohol With COPD

 Alcohol affects every function and system of the body, regardless of whether a person has COPD.
-However, among people who have COPD, alcohol use (especially drinking in excess) can exacerbate COPD symptoms and can affect:
+However, alcohol use (especially drinking in excess) can exacerbate COPD symptoms and can affect:

 - Lung health